-In an increasingly complex and interconnected world, mastering multi-order consequences has become a crucial skill for people and organizations alike.
+In an increasingly complex and interconnected world, mastering multi-order consequences is a crucial skill for people and organizations alike.

 First-order thinking involves immediate, direct effects, but second-order and third-order thinking delve into the ripple effects of decisions, anticipating not only the immediate outcomes but also the subsequent chain reactions.